26 killed in deadly Somalia hotel siege

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-MOGADISHU: Twenty-six people were killed and 56 injured in a 12-hour attack by Al-Shabaab Jihadists on a popular hotel that ended early on Saturday in the southern Somali port city of Kismayo.
+MOGADISHU: Twenty-six people were killed and 56 injured in a 12-hour attack by Al-Shabaab jihadists on a popular hotel that ended early Saturday in the southern Somali port city of Kismayo.

 The victims included several foreigners and a prominent Somali-Canadian journalist, Nodan Halayeh, who perished along with her husband.